Updated October 2021

 Get Healthy Tips Sent to Your Phone!

-People with epilepsy find it helpful to pay attention to their seizure triggers when it comes to things they can control, such as stress, a lack of sleep, or other lifestyle factors.
-Be aware that things you cannot control, such as illness, a medicine change (even those not used for epilepsy), hormonal changes, diet, and exercise, also can affect seizure activity.
+People living with epilepsy find it helpful to pay attention to their seizure triggers when it comes to things they can control, such as stress, lack of sleep, or other lifestyle factors.
+Be aware that things you cannot control — such as illness, other medicines, hormonal changes, diet, and exercise — also can affect seizure activity.

 You might also like…